A Celebration of Cornell Undergraduate Mathematics Majors

 Abram Rogers Bullis BS (Math) 1881, BCE '82

-The only Chair Professorship devoted explicitly to Mathematics at Cornell is named after Abram Rogers Bullis.
+The only Chair Professorship devoted explicitly to at Cornell is named after Abram Rogers Bullis.
 The following text is from the Bullis Book Chronicles (online): Abraham R. Bullis was the only one of Doctor Bullis' children to remain in Macedon.
 He was born on September 4, 1854 in Farmington, New York.
 At the age of eight, his mother died and he went to live with his grandfather at the old family homestead in Macedon.
 In later years, after attending Macedon Academy from 1868-1869, he taught for a few years in various district schools, including Macedon Union School.
 He left teaching to enter Cornell University.
-In 1881 he graduated with a degree in Mathematics and the following year received a degree in Civil Engineering.
+In 1881 he graduated with a degree in and the following year received a degree in Civil Engineering.
 He was a very smart man and was offered many positions from various governments and colleges.
 Abe would not take the jobs, because it would take him away from Macedon.
 He worked as a surveyor in much of Wayne County and held many other important positions in the Macedon area.

 Hiram John Messenger Ph.B.
 1880

 Messenger is best known as the Cornell trustee who instituted and funded the "Messenger Lectures".
 After graduating in 1880, he taught mathematics at Cortland Normal School (where he had been a student) and at Napa College, in California.
 In 1883, he returned to Cornell as a graduate student.
-He was a Fellow in Mathematics in 1885-86 and received his Ph.D.
+He was a Fellow in in 1885-86 and received his Ph.D.
 "Modern Methods in Geometric Conics" in 1886 under James Edward Oliver of whom he was the first Ph.D. student.
-From 1886 to 1890, Messenger was Acting Associate Professor of Mathematics at the University of the City of New York (NYU) and he was one of the first 16 members of the New York Mathematical Society (which later became the American Mathematical Society).
+From 1886 to 1890, Messenger was Acting Associate Professor of at the University of the City of New York (NYU) and he was one of the first 16 members of the New York Mathematical Society (which later became the American Mathematical Society).
 In 1890-91, he was a student at the Institute of Actuaries in London.
 Upon his return to the United States, he worked for the Metropolitan Life Insurance Company and for the Travelers Insurance Company.

 Lena Lillian (Hill) Severance BS (S-L) 1879

 Of Lena Hill, the SUN wrote in 1885, on the day of her marriage to Frank Edward Severance '79, that she was remembered as "one of the brightest Lady students" at Cornell.
-After graduating with a Bachelor in Science and Letters in three years, she taught Mathematics and History at Omaha High School, 1879-84, and Mathematics in the Brearley School, New York City, 1884-5.
+After graduating with a Bachelor in Science and Letters in three years, she taught and History at Omaha High School, 1879-84, and in the Brearley School, New York City, 1884-5.
 Lena was a founder of the Association of Collegiate Alumnae (later the American Association of University Women).
 She later published a short book "The Theory of Equipotence: method of analytical geometry of Sig.
 Bellavitis" (1930).
 She was active in various education issues including the establishment of a pension system for teachers.
 Travelling with her husband, she crossed the Atlantic, Pacific and Indian oceans visiting Europe, Africa, Japan, India, Burmah and Java.

 Arthur Stafford Hathaway, BS (Math), 1879

-Hathaway is the first person to graduate BS with an explicit mention of Mathematics.
-After graduating from Cornell, Hathaway went to Baltimore to study Mathematics at John Hopkins with J. Sylvester.
+Hathaway is the first person to graduate BS with an explicit mention of .
+After graduating from Cornell, Hathaway went to Baltimore to study at John Hopkins with J. Sylvester.
 In 1878, he had married Susan Hoxie, a Cornell student and the first women member of the Cornell Agricultural Club.
 Susan and their son died in childbirth in 1880.
-The son was named Edward Oliver Hathaway (probably, after Professor James Edward Oliver, Chair of Mathematics at Cornell).
+The son was named Edward Oliver Hathaway (probably, after Professor James Edward Oliver, Chair of at Cornell).
 In 1884, he attended lectures on "Molecular Dynamics and the Theory of Light" by William Thomson, Baron Kelvin, and made notes that served as the basis for "The Baltimore Lectures on Molecular Dynamics and the Theory of Light" , a monograph published by Lord Kelvin twenty years later in 1904.
 Despite excellent published work in number theory, Hathaway never defended his Ph.D. at Johns Hopkins.
 Instead, in 1885, he returned to Cornell where he was highly regarded and became Assistant Professor.
-He left in 1891 to become Professor and Head of Mathematics at the Rose Polytechnic Institute in Indiana where Henry T. Eddy, the first Cornell Ph.D., was president (the photo is from the time he was at Rose Polytechnics).
+He left in 1891 to become Professor and Head of at the Rose Polytechnic Institute in Indiana where Henry T. Eddy, the first Cornell Ph.D., was president (the photo is from the time he was at Rose Polytechnics).
 He is the author of several books including " A Primer on Quaternions" (1896) and "A Primer of Calculus" (1901).
-He is also the author of some of the first mathematics research articles written by a Cornell student including two articles in the American Journal of Mathematics.
+He is also the author of some of the first mathematics research articles written by a Cornell student including two articles in the American Journal of .

 Charles Ambrose Van Velzer, BS, 1876

-After graduating, Van Velzer served as Instructor in Mathematics at Cornell for two years before joining The Johns Hopkins University as a University Fellow to work with J.J.
+After graduating, Van Velzer served as Instructor in at Cornell for two years before joining The Johns Hopkins University as a University Fellow to work with J.J.
 Sylvester.
-He stayed 3 years at Johns Hopkins but left without a Ph.D. when he was appointed Instructor of Mathematics at The University of Wisconsin at Madison in 1881.
-He was Chair of Mathematics at Madison between 1884 and 1894 and supervised the first two Mathematics Ph.D.s awarded by the University of Wisconsin (Stecker 1897 and Running 1899).
+He stayed 3 years at Johns Hopkins but left without a Ph.D. when he was appointed Instructor of at The University of Wisconsin at Madison in 1881.
+He was Chair of at Madison between 1884 and 1894 and supervised the first two Ph.D.s awarded by the University of Wisconsin (Stecker 1897 and Running 1899).
 He received an honorary Ph.D. from Hillsdale College in 1883.
 He left the University of Wisconsin in 1906 and later taught at Carthage College.
 Van Velzer is the author of a number of books, including "Plane and Solid Geometry: Suggestive Method" and "University Algebra", published by Tracy, Gibbs and Company.
 Universal Algebra was written as a textbook for Madison's first-year mathematics course.

 Cornelia Alice Preston B.S.
 1874

 Cornelia Preston attended Vassar College for two years before enrolling at Cornell in 1872.
-After graduating in 1874, she taught Higher Mathematics and History in Utica.
+After graduating in 1874, she taught Higher and History in Utica.
 She married her classmate George B. Upham.
 In 1945, she was the oldest living Cornellian.
 She died in 1947 at the age of ninety-five.

 George Taylor Winston Lit.B, 1874

-After graduating, George Winston stayed at Cornell as Instructor in Mathematics.
+After graduating, George Winston stayed at Cornell as Instructor in .
 The next year, he was Assistant Professor of Literature, University of North Carolina, and married Caroline S. Taylor, a fellow Cornell student.
 In 1891, he was elected president of the University of North Carolina at the age of thirty-nine.
 Invited to deliver the commencement address at UT Austin in June 1896, he so impressed the regents that they named him the first regular president of the institution.
 He left in 1899 to accept the presidency of the Agricultural and Mechanical College of North Carolina (now North Carolina State University).